tankerwng/handbook/benefits/health-insurance.md

 ## Fitness Benefit

-This is up to a $150 reimbursement if you belong to a health club.
+You can be reimbursed for 3 months membership fees at a gym or up to 10 fitness classes.
 You can claim your Fitness Benefit after you’ve belonged to your health club and been a Blue Cross Blue Shield of Massachusetts member for a full four months (in a calendar year).

 [Enrollment form][fitness]